-- 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and - 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.
+2. how your CoC assisted housing and services providers in developing project-level antidiscrimination policies that are consistent with the CoC-wide anti-discrimination policy; 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.

-- THE CoC REGULARLY COLLABORATES WITH LGBTQ+ AND OTHER ORGANIZATIONS to update CoC-wide discrimination policies through soliciting feedback from Task Groups, input through direct outreach to specific groups/entities, and annual reviews and updates with the PLE groups (PAG, YAB, LEAB).
+- 1. THE CoC REGULARLY COLLABORATES WITH LGBTQ+ AND OTHER ORGANIZATIONS to update CoC-wide discrimination policies through soliciting feedback from Task Groups, input through direct outreach to specific groups/entities, and annual reviews and updates with the PLE groups (PAG, YAB, LEAB).
 The CoC collaborated with True Colors for support in CoC-wide trainings and implementation of SERVICE STANDARDS which include processes needed to provide housing and services that MEET THE NEEDS OF LGBTQ+ INDIVIDUALS AND FAMILIES.
 The CoC provides TRAUMA-INFORMED CARE training at least annually.
 The CoC coordinates an annual review of the Point-in-Time Count data with break-out groups led by subject matter experts.
 This includes discussing educational concepts related to disparities and barriers for LGBTQI+ and how to reduce barriers and create more equitable outcomes through program and system changes.
-2. The CoC assisted housing and services providers in developing project-level antidiscrimination policies by creating a CoC policy that can be used as a program/agency policy template and offers technical assistance for implementation of the CoC-wide Service Standards anti-discrimination policies for both housing and services providers.
+The CoC assisted housing and services providers in developing project-level antidiscrimination policies by creating a CoC policy that can be used as a program/agency policy template and offers technical assistance for implementation of the CoC-wide Service Standards anti-discrimination policies for both housing and services providers.
 The Service Standards also include a Grievance Procedure to be adopted by all CoC-member agencies.
 The Grievance Policy was recently updated to allow persons experiencing homelessness and/or program participants to file a grievance follow up with the CoC.
-A panel of PLE and Leadership Council Chairs will investigate and track - 3.
+A panel of PLE and Leadership Council Chairs will investigate and track trends - including compliance with anti-discrimination requirements.
 Each agency must complete a Standards Assessment Tool as a part of CoC membership attesting that their practices are in compliance with standards which includes non-discrimination.
-Assessments are reviewed by the CoC and a third-party technical assistance provider.
+Assessments are reviewed by the CoC and - a third-party technical assistance provider. - 4.
+Agencies must update their policies if standards are not met when completing the Service Standards Checklist - they must provide an updated policy.
+In addition, the CoC embeds scoring criteria as a part of the NOFO in which agencies who are not performing up to standards and in compliance based on community or participant feedback may result in reduced funding, reallocation, and/or termination of their AWH4T membership.